bperezpalau/SecresCSV/README.md

 # SecresCSV

+MODIFIED VERSION OF THE ORIGINAL ONE (https://github.com/PranavAmarnath/SecresCSV)

 A Java Swing application for opening/viewing, saving, printing, editing and/or refreshing multiple CSV files at a time in tabular format.
 The application can handle longer lines than Microsoft Excel<sup>1</sup>.

+## New features of this modified version

+This versiones includes 3 news menu options:
+-Separator: Let you choose the CSV separator
+-Header: Let you choose if you want to be asked for file header
+-Encoding: Let you choose 2 types of encoding files (ANSI and UTF8)

+This menu options will be also asked when you open a file if you want.
+You can avoid on the menu option this questions.

 ## Download
 <a href="https://github.com/PranavAmarnath/SecresCSV/releases/download/v3.0/secrescsv-3.0-SNAPSHOT.jar">